davecra/easyEWS/README.md

 This section is covers how to use easyEws.
 The following functions are available to call:

 * [sendMailItem](#sendMailItem) - creates an email to multiple recipients, with or without attachments and sends it
-* [sendPlainTextEmailWithAttachment](#sendPlainTextEmailWithAttachment) - creates a new emails message with a single attachment and sends it
+* [sendPlainTextEmailWithAttachment](#sendPlainTextEmailWithAttachment) - creates a new emails message with a single mail item attachment (mime) and sends it
 * [getMailItemMimeContent](#getMailItemMimeContent)- gets the mail item as raw MIME data
 * [updateEwsHeader](#updateEwsHeader) - Updates the headers in the mail item
 * [getFolderItemIds](#getFolderItemIds)- Returns a list of items in the folder